MicrosoftLearning/SC-400T00A-Microsoft-Information-Protection-Administrator/Instructions/Labs/LAB_AK_02_Lab1_Ex1_DLP_policies.md

 ### Task 2 - Modify a DLP policy

-In this exercise, you will modify the existing DLP policy you created in Task 1 to also scan e-mails for Credit Card information and inform users if they want to share this content in an e-mail.
+In this task, you will modify the existing DLP policy you created in the previous to also scan e-mails for Credit Card information and inform users if they want to share this content in an e-mail.

 1. You should still be logged into your Client 1 VM (LON-CL1) as the **lon-cl1\admin** account, and you should be logged into Microsoft 365 as **Joni Sherman**.